 And so, for ostensibly ending the long-running conflict with the Indians, Jackson was hailed as a hero.
 But it wasn’t long before the next land-grab began.
 With the great migration westward after the 1840s, white settlers clashed with the Indian inhabitants.
 Ignoring earlier treaties, including those agreed in the Indian Removal Act of 1830, the United States once again forcibly removed Indians from their land and sent them to reservations that became ever smaller in size.
 The Indian Removal Act, originally conceived as a final solution to the Indian problem, was thus just another step in the long process of illegitimately removing nearly all Indian claims to land desired by the United States.

 As the mastermind of the Indian Removal Act, President Andrew Jackson was responsible for the deaths of tens of thousands of Indians.
-Historian Bettina Drew asserts:
+As historian Bettina Drew asserted:

 More than any one other individual, Jackson banished Native Americans from our visual realm, our culture and our gene pool, and this should be recognized as his legacy.

-Instead, this guy’s face is commemorated on the twenty-dollar bill.
-The only thing Andrew Jackson should be ‘noted’ for is genocide!
+Instead, Andrew Jackson’s face is commemorated on the twenty-dollar bill.
+The only thing that guy should be ‘noted’ for is genocide!